davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 would cause them great distress to think they were at risk of losing them.
-If either of these claims seems controversial, or doubtful, check out my footnote for some more details.<sup>1</sup> I think most people would agree with them, though, so I won't say more about it here.
+If either of these claims seems controversial, or doubtful, check out my footnote for some more details.<sup>1</sup> I think most people would agree with them, though, so I won't say more about them here.

 ### 2. Bitcoin Will Be Successfully Attacked

 I've argued at length in a previous post why I think [it is almost certain that Bitcoin will be successfully attacked](/bitcoin-will-be-successfully-attacked) at some point in the future.
 It is only a matter of time.
-Briefly, the argument was:
+Briefly, the argument
+was:

 * the Bitcoin core software has to continue changing indefinitely
 * each change adds a non-zero chance of introducing an exploitable bug